Leoleojames1/ollama_agent_roll_cage/README.md

 ### Update 0.29: On startup run default command setup, create automation job set with cmd automations and mouse/keyboard macros
 - /preload command list - command_list.txt, run desired default commands on "/preload command list" call
 - /job set run {name} - create macro job set with cmd automations and automated keyboard output for mouse and key to automate specific tasks
+- /macro on - enabled keyboard macro mode, allowing the agent to exute jobs from voice commands or saved job lists, to automate tasks
+- add program spacial recognition view to splice programs into desired spacial locations for the decision model to navigate.
+- add agent decision automation for search, if search is relevant use search otherwise dont, then have /search on/off turn this on or off, so duck duck go doesnt return an error for people without internet connection.

 ## Future Optimization Plans: *** Updates 0.XX - UNKNOW, some likely soon ***
 ### Mojo - install
 Download and install mojo, replace python setup with mojo for up to 68,000% efficiency increase.

-### coqui text to speech - audio wave file live conversation generation
+### coqui text to speech - xtts model training with xtts-finetune-webui
-- Fix issues with Multithreading & Multiprocessessing Pickling Error for Coqui TTS either in ollama_agent_roll_cage or in coqui TTS.
+- train an xtts voice model with 2:00-10:00 minutes of audio data for a more accurate voice recording.
+- RCV - add audio to audio model for text to speech RVC voice audio tuning

 ### sentence parser - comprehensive filter
 - SYM PROMPT: Template sentence structure such as periods and end marks like <> model response </> for intelligent output formats designs specifically with ollama_agent_roll_cage in mind